alicepergatta/KisosvetV2/README.md

   * [ ] learn a better software
 - schematic-png - Schematic in PNG images
 - esp8266 - code for esp8266
-- documentation - Everything you need to understand how it works and "how can i make something similar"
 - Photos - photos of project realization, currently there are prototype photos

 ## FAQ